 Hampstead.RMUnify.com gives you access to all of the digital products and online resources that the school provides to support your learning.

-We strongly recommend that students log into RMUnify first and then access other school platforms.
+Always log in to Hampstead.RMUnify before you access other school platforms.

-- It is your home page on school computers and you can access it from any device with an internet connection. - All you need is you r username and password for the your school IT account. - You can access your school email from RM unify. - If you started school before September 2020, your email address is STU + 'your username' + @hampsteadschool.org.uk.
+- It is your home page on school computers and you can access it from any device with an internet connection. - All you need is your username and password for the your school IT account. - You can access your school email and One Drive from RM unify. - If you started school before September 2020, your email address is STU + 'your username' + @hampsteadschool.org.uk.